ArmanDuha8/ArmanDuha8.github.io/_pages/about.md

-*Universal Scaling of Two-mode Squeezing in Power-Law Interacting Spin Models*
+*2.2 Universal Scaling of Two-mode Squeezing in Power-Law Interacting Spin Models*
 <details>
 <summary>Read more</summary>
   In our previous work discussed above, we showed that power-law interacting spin-1/2 XXZ models allow scalable generation of entanglement in the form of            two-mode squeezing and thus achieves